EliasDH-com/Documentation/Documentation/Base-Mailcow-Config.md

 - Define a PTR record (Reverse DNS) for the IP address of your server and set the value to the FQDN of your server ("mail.eliasdh.com").
 You can set this PTR record directly in the web interface of any good hoster like Contabo.
 For some providers, you have to write an e-mail or open a support ticket.

-### 👉 Step 3: Install the packages needed for future installations
+### 👉Step 3: Install the packages needed for future installations
 ```bash
 sudo apt install curl nano git apt-transport-https ca-certificates gnupg2 software-properties-common -y
 ```

-### 👉 Step 4: Install Docker and Docker Compose
+### 👉Step 4: Install Docker and Docker Compose
 ```bash
 # Use the following command to add the key needed for the Docker repository:
 sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg | gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg